 4. Trade fairs

 Make use of trade fairs to introduce a new product and an existing ones.
 Trade fairs are held on an annual basis mainly to showcase new and existing products in the market.
 It is advisable to find out when the next trade fair will be held to participate in it and showcase to your prospective customers your new and existing products.
 On the trade fair proper, display your products and be ready to introduce and demonstrate the efficacy of your product.
-The object is not to make sales but to spread information about your good products and take as many names, addresses, phone numbers and email addresses as possible so that marketing activities will begin to contact those visitors to your pavilion once the trade fair is concluded.
+The objective is not just to make sales but to spread information about your good products and take as many names, addresses, phone numbers and email addresses as possible.
+So that you can use these information for marketing.
+Contact those visitors to your pavilion once the trade fair is concluded.

 If you have an innovative product that will get people excited and change their lives, it is a good idea to publicize it as soon as the product is available for sale through an exhibition.
 The exhibition can be specified for an individual company but since a small business might not be able to foot the bills of the exhibition, it may join other companies to showcase and demonstrate their new products.
 Industrial products such as engine spare parts or new industrial chemical will draw the attention organisations making use of the products.
 If the products is innovative, prospective dealers and other companies that make use of your products will be struggling to reach you.